MicrosoftLearning/prompt-flow-labs/Instructions/01-get-started-ai-studio.md

 You first need to create a project in the Azure AI Studio to create the necessary Azure resources.
 Then, you can deploy a GPT model with the Azure OpenAI service.
 Once you have the necessary resources, you can create the flow.
 Finally you'll run the flow to test it and view the sample output.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative-level access.

 ## Create a project in the Azure AI Studio

 You start by creating an Azure AI Studio project and the Azure AI resources to support it.